My dear Gentle Reader,

 This one if for authors/writers who are interested in publishing & marketing their books.

-Below I list the blogs and podcasts I find most useful as a hybrid author (traditional publishing, yes but those related to indie and self publishing).
-I recommend picking episodes/posts based on topic.
-But also, no matter your path it’s a good idea to pay attention to things that work for any author.
+Below I list the blogs and podcasts I find most useful as a hybrid author (traditional publishing, yes but also those related to indie & self publishing).
+No matter your path, it’s a good idea to pay attention to things that work for any author.

 (I keep this list as updated as possible, since I also use it as a resource for myself.
-But this is the internet, they do fade FAST. )
+But this is the internet, things change FAST. )

 10+ Best Blogs for Authors